Mohammadjamiu/tahugo/content/electronics/importance-of-programming-to-electrical-and-electronics-engineering.md

 {{< ste >}}Software design{{</ ste >}}
 <br>

-Many software's are needed to control devices or to make simulations of real-world problems e.g. a software like Everycircuit (a mobile app) or Multisim(for mobile and desktop) that allows you to prototype circuits and know the value of voltages across and currents through each component in the circuit even before designing the circuit which is a way to making predictions.
+Many software's are needed to control devices or to make simulations of real-world problems.

+For example, a software like <a class="links-to-others" href="https://www.everycircuit.com" target="_blank">Everycircuit</a> (a mobile app) or <a class="links-to-others" href="https://www.multisim.com" target="_blank">Multisim</a>(for mobile and desktop) that allows you to prototype circuits and know the value of voltages across and currents through each component in the circuit even before designing the circuit which is a way to making predictions.
 Hence making things much faster, better, and quite efficient.

 <img src="/images/codes.jpg" alt="">